Updated: Jun 7

-Stainless steel - Highly corrosion resistant material.
+Stainless steel - Highly corrosion-resistant material.

 Brass - Soft metal and suitable for woodwork

 Should your Screws be used in a more advanced application, they will need to be coated to be able to withstand corrosion.
-Aside from application, the coating and material will also depend heavily on the location and environment where they are designed to be used.
+Aside from the application, the coating and material will also depend heavily on the location and environment where they are designed to be used.

 The most common finishes or coatings are;

 Zinc Plating -This is can be applied mechanically or using electroplating (will give a bluish tint to the screw).
-Should the application demand an even higher corrosion resistance, a chemical passivation is applied to the zinc coating.
-This is chemical chromate will give the screw a yellowish colour and a harder surface.
+Should the application demand an even higher corrosion resistance, chemical passivation is applied to the zinc coating.
+This is chemical chromate will give the screw a yellowish color and a harder surface.

-Galvanised - This is another form of Zinc plating, where the screws or fixings are dipped into molten zinc, then spun to ensure an even coating across the whole surface.
+Galvanized - This is another form of Zinc plating, where the screws or fixings are dipped into molten zinc, then spun to ensure an even coating across the whole surface.
 It is more effective than an electroplated finish, but it is rougher so cannot be used on all but the roughest of screws and more typically found on nails.

-A galvanised finish is often wax coated to make the fixing easier to use/insert.
+A galvanized finish is often wax coated to make the fixing easier to use/insert.
 As this coating is relatively thick, any clearance holes and nuts will have to be tapped oversize to accommodate the additional excess.

-Nickel plating - Nickel electroplating is often used to provide corrosion or wear resistance in a metal fastener but can be used to build up a heavily worn, or undersized parts for salvage.
+Nickel plating - Nickel electroplating is often used to provide corrosion or wear resistance in a metal fastener but can be used to build up heavily worn or undersized parts for salvage.
 The nickel plating provides high resistance to corrosion and is especially beneficial if there is likely to be wear or friction in the product as nickel does not flake or chip like other decorative finishes.

 It is also ideal in these situations as it provides an even coating on any fixing, even in recesses or holes.
-Engineering applications for this plating can be found in several industries but are most commonly used in the marine, gas and oil industries.
+Engineering applications for this plating can be found in several industries but are most commonly used in the marine, gas, and oil industries.